Video GalleryPrelude to Tucson — February 18-19, 2021

 Lengua materna is a response to a study abroad trip to Chiapas, Mexico through my graduate social work program at the University of Denver.

 This video is a brief description and look at what we are doing at BiTEC, a small, bilingual and inclusive school.

 What’s Up?
 English.
 (Steve Daniel Przymus)

 In my video representation, I hope to convey that how we choose to organize and display bilingual signs in school contexts is meaningful.

 Connect on Social Media

 Follow us on social media to get updates and connect with colleagues.
-Posting about the 2021 Prelude to Tucson or Annual Conference on social media?
-Use the #AAPLAC21 hashtag.
+Posting about the 2022 Annual Conference on social media?
+Use the #AAPLAC22 hashtag.